COMP6248-Reproducability-Challenge/SNGAN/README.md

 # SPECTRAL NORMALIZATION FOR GENERATIVE ADVERSARIAL NETWORKS

-This repository is mainly for reproduce a paper:https://arxiv.org/abs/1802.05957
+This repository is mainly for reproduce a paper : [SPECTRAL NORMALIZATION FOR GENERATIVE ADVERSARIAL NETWORKS]https://arxiv.org/abs/1802.05957